skills-dev/copilot-code-review/.github/steps/4-step.md

 1. Merge the pull request.

-   > 💡 **Tip**: If the **Merge pull request** button doesn't activate, check for unresolved conversations in the outdated comments.
+   > 🪧 **Note**: If the **Merge pull request** button doesn't activate, check for unresolved conversations in the outdated comments.

-1. With the pull requested merged, wait a moment for Mona to check your work, provide feedback, and share the next lesson.
+1. With the pull request merged, wait a moment for Mona to check your work, provide feedback, and share the next lesson.

 ### ⌨️ Activity: (optional) Test required review

+Not ready to finish yet?
+Are you concerned by the hard coded announcement banner?

+Us too!
+So, let's fix it! 🧑‍🚀🚀

+1. In VS Code, switch back to the `main` branch, pull the merged changes, and delete the `add-announcement-banner` branch.

 1. Create a new branch with the following name.